spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to/02-palette-sso-with-adfs.md

 <br />

 7. The redirect URI is required for SSO to work with Palette.
-However, you probably will want to add some additional redirect URIs to the list.
-The first is the logout URL, which is the same as the Callback URL you just pasted, only with `callback` at the end replaced by `logout`.
+You can also add additional redirect URIs.
+In the following list, the second item is the logout URL, which is the same as the callback URL you pasted in earlier, only with `callback` at the end replaced by `logout`.
 The other URLs in the table below are useful when you want to use AD FS for OIDC authentication into your Kubernetes clusters.

 | URL | Type of Access |
 | --- | --- |